camartinezbu/camartinezbu/README.md

 ## Hi there👋

-I'm Camilo and I'm an economist -and aspiring data scientist- from Bogotá, Colombia 🇨🇴.
+My name is Camilo Martínez.
+I'm an economist -and aspiring data scientist- from Bogotá, Colombia 🇨🇴.

 I have [blog] where I share what I know about R and Python.
 You can follow me on [twitter] and reach me via [linkedin].